shaneoh10/ms3-precise-calibration/README.md

 - Python 3 - The main application to run the website and use CRUD functionality is written in this language
 - JavaScript, jQuery - Used for visual effects, interactivity, DOM manipulation
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/) - Microframework that provides tools, libraries, and technologies to build the web application
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Templating language used with Python and Flask.
-Allows quick building of pages and reduces code repitition.
+Allows quick building of pages and reduces code repetition.
 - [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - Used with Python for security of the web application, password encryption
 - [MongoDB](https://www.mongodb.com/) - Used to store all the data for the web application
 - [PyMongo](https://pymongo.readthedocs.io/en/stable/) - Python module used to interact with MongoDB database.